laiduy98/cose-19/report/report.md

 'who_covidence_id', 'arxiv_id', 'pdf_json_files', 'pmc_json_files',
 'url', 's2_id']
 ```
+For a better data collection understanding, it is crucial to know its components and its structure:

 - `cord_uid`:  A `str`-valued field that assigns a unique identifier to each CORD-19 paper.

 - `sha`:  A `List[str]`-valued field that is the SHA1 of all PDFs associated with the CORD-19 paper.